Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Findings

 \subsection{\textbf{RQ2:} The Purposes of Code Changes}

 We analyzed the set of labels provided by GPT-4o for the $3,573$ self-transitions.
 When we revised the sample of $400$ transitions to come up with a final ``ground truth'' label, we established that GPT-4o showed a $0.55$ overlap with the ground truth over these $400$ transitions, in our 11-label task.
-We compute this overlap by calculating the number of transitions for which GPT and the ground truth share at least one label in common.
+We compute this overlap by calculating the number of transitions for which GPT-4o and the ground truth share at least one label in common.
 However, there are some non-overlapping answers for which the GPT-4o label could also be considered as appropriate.
 For instance, GPT-4o identified $327$ ``no change''-s, while technically, a string comparison revealed that only $306$ cases were no-code changes. $7$ additional transitions contained changes that could potentially be semantically considered a ``no content change'' (\textit{e.g.}, removing or adding a newline character).
 The remaining $14$ cases contained changes that can only be considered code changes.

 Figure \ref{fig:barplot_labels_gpt} shows the proportion of occurrence of the purpose labels.
 8.8\% of the labels refer to ``no change''.
 These transitions represent the cells that developers re-executed without editing the content.
 This could be a sign that the user needed to re-execute a cell due to technical problems, like an unsuccessful rendering of the output.
 As for the other labels, we can group them into three major categories: \emph{code iteration} (``fix'', ``debug'', ``edit code'', ``clean code'', ``improve readability'', ``comment'', and ``uncomment''), \emph{exploration} (``explore variable'' and ``visualize data''), and \emph{further development} (``extend code'').
+Let us now go over them one by one, referring to Figure~\ref{fig:barplot_labels_gpt} in all cases.